MicrogreenSolarCorp/EPDataLog/Developer_README.md

 ## Useful Resources
+For instructions on compiling and releasing the code, refer to [Project_Build_And_Release_Instructions.md](https://github.com/MicrogreenSolarCorp/EPDataLog/blob/main/Project_Build_And_Release_Instructions.md)

 If changes need to be made to the BMS communication code, refer to the company's internal documentation regarding each BMS.

 Refer to [SampleLog.csv](https://github.com/MicrogreenSolarCorp/EPDataLog/blob/main/SampleLog.csv) for an example of the output CSV file.